Electrostat-Lab/Clean-Code/README.md

 - How to achieve product maintainability.
 - How to refractor bad names.

-## More for algorithms, data structures and design patterns in java and c/c++ :
+## More about algorithms, data structures and design patterns in java and c/c++ :
 - https://github.com/Scrappers-glitch/Arithmos
 - Wiki : https://github.com/Scrappers-glitch/Arithmos/wiki